alternation of generations

-(a´-pik-ul mar´-uh-stem) Embryonic plant tissue in the tips of roots and the buds of shoots.
-The dividing cells of an apical meristem enable the plant to grow in length.
+Embryonic plant tissue in the tips of roots and in the buds of shoots that supplies cells for the plant to grow in length.

-(bri´-uh-fit) An informal name for a moss, liverwort, or hornwort; a nonvascular plant that lives on land but lacks some of the terrestrial adaptations of vascular plants.
+A moss, liverwort, or hornwort; a nonvascular plant that inhabits the land but lacks many of the terrestrial adaptations of vascular plants.

-(guh-me´-to-fit) In organisms (plants and some algae) that have alternation of generations, the multicellular haploid form that produces haploid gametes by mitosis.
-The haploid gametes unite and develop into sporophytes.
+In organisms undergoing alternation of generations, the multicellular haploid form that mitotically produces haploid gametes that unite and grow into the sporophyte generation.

-(jim´-no-sperm) A vascular plant that bears naked seeds—seeds not enclosed in specialized chambers.
+A vascular plant that bears naked seeds--seeds not enclosed in specialized chambers.

-(het-er-os´-por-us) Referring to a plant species that has two kinds of spores: microspores, which develop into male gametophytes, and megaspores, which develop into female gametophytes.
+A term referring to a plant species that has two kinds of spores: microspores that develop into male gametophytes and megaspores that develop into female gametophytes.

 The main photosynthetic organ of vascular plants.

-(lig´-nin) A hard material embedded in the cellulose matrix of vascular plant cell walls that provides structural support in terrestrial species.
+A hard material embedded in the cellulose matrix of vascular plant cell walls that functions as an important adaptation for support in terrestrial species.

-(li´-kuh-fit) An informal name for a member of the phylum Lycophyta, which includes club mosses, spike mosses, and quillworts.
+An informal name for any member of the phylum Lycophyta, which includes club mosses, spike mosses, and quillworts.

 A spore from a heterosporous plant species that develops into a female gametophyte.